tsankuanglee/dotfiles/linux/home/user/.config/nvim.lazy/README.md

 # NVIM (formerly VIM/NVIM)
 My NVIM config has deviated from vim, which I rarely use nowadays except for occassional work on a system without nvim.

-# File Structure
+That said, key-wise, I try to keep the original keys as much as possible so I don't lose my portability.

+# Directory structure and plugins

+(may not reflect the latest version)
 ```
 ├─ init.lua * main config file.
 It imports specified `./lua/*`
 ├─ lazy-lock.json